severdia/shakespeare-obsidian/scripts_source/markdown/Romeo & Juliet/Act 2, Scene 4.md

 ==85==Nurse, commend me to thy lady and mistress.
 I protest unto thee⁠—

 **NURSE.**
-==86==Good heart, and, i’ faith, I will tell her as much.
+==86==Good heart, and, i’faith, I will tell her as much.
 Lord, Lord, she will be a joyful woman.

 **ROM.**
 ==87==What wilt thou tell her, nurse?
 Thou dost not mark me.